Saturation of magnetised plasma turbulence by propagating zonal flows: Propagating zonal flows

-Compared to the small-scale, fast-oscillating toroidal secondary, the background turbulence has long radial wavelengths and evolves slowly in time, as will be shown explicitly below.
-The physics of the toroidal secondary may therefore be understood by considering a secondary mode growing and propagating over a background stationary ($\partial_t=0$) streamer ($k_x=0$) mode, referred to as the primary mode and taken to be representative of the turbulence.
-This secondary model was originally considered by \cite{rogers_generation_2000}, where the magnetic drift and parallel streaming in \eqref{eq:gyrokinetic_eq_realspace_gs} were ignored, leading to a purely growing mode.
-As shown in Fig.~\ref{fig:toroidal_secondary_GKsec_2D}, gyrokinetic simulations of the secondary additionally exhibit the small-scale oscillating ZFs observed in the fully nonlinear gyrokinetic simulations, and a purely growing mode is observed only at large primary drive or long ZF wavelengths.
-We note that dispersion relations for the various modes may be derived analytically using the secondary formalism.
-These will be presented in future work, as we here focus on the phenomenology and physical mechanism of the toroidal secondary, and its effect on the turbulence.
+Compared to the small-scale and fast-oscillating TSM, the largest turbulent eddies have long radial wavelengths and evolve slowly in time, as will be shown below.
+The TSM may therefore be studied by considering a secondary mode growing and propagating over a background stationary ($\partial_t=0$) streamer ($\partial_x=0$) mode, referred to as the primary mode and taken to be representative of the turbulence.
+This secondary model was first considered by \cite{rogers_generation_2000}, who ignored the magnetic drift and parallel streaming in \eqref{eq:gyrokinetic_eq_realspace_gs} and derived a purely growing mode ($\omega_r = 0$).
+As shown in Fig.~\ref{fig:toroidal_secondary_GKsec_2D}, gyrokinetic simulations of the secondary instabilities of a streamer exhibit small-scale oscillating ($\omega_r \neq 0$) ZFs; a purely growing mode is observed only at large primary drive or long ZF wavelengths.
+In \cite{nies_theory_2025-1}, the dispersion relation for TSMs is derived and validated with gyrokinetic simulations -- in this article, we instead focus on the phenomenology and physical mechanism of the TSM, as well as its effect on the turbulence.